 This is because there is such a vast range of shapes that the potatoes grow in.
 Some have a large diameter all the way along, while others have long, spindle-shaped areas that can affect the accuracy of this weighing system.

-With that being said, this size guide can be a great way to help you learn to roughly estimate the weight of potatoes before you buy them or use them in a recipe when scales aren’t available to you.
+That said, this size guide can be a great way to roughly estimate the weight of potatoes before you buy them or use them in a recipe when scales aren’t available.

 How Much Does A Medium Potato Weigh?